toddbranch/ECE382/labs/lab6/index.md

 ## Required Functionality

-Demonstrate movement forward, backwards, a small (< 45 degree) turn left/right, and a large (> 45 dgree) turn left/right.
+Demonstrate movement forward, backward, a small (< 45 degree) turn left and right, and a large (> 45 dgree) turn left and right.
 The robot should perform these movements sequentially, completely disconnected from a computer (no USB cord).

-## B Functionality

-Release a robot movement library on Github.
-Document your interface and provide sample code using the library functions in a README.

 ## A Functionality

-Use interrupts to count PWM periods instead of `_delay_cycles()` to determine the length of your movement elements.

-You can use a dedicated PWM signal for timing - this is probably the easiest approach.
+Control your robot with your remote!
+You should use at least four different buttons on the remote: one each to indicate motion directions of forward, backward, left, and right.

 ## Prelab

-Paste the grading section in your lab notebook as the first page of this lab.

 Include whatever information from this lab you think will be useful in creating your program.